scaffold-eth/scaffold-eth/README.md

 # 🏗 scaffold-eth

-> is everything you need to get started building decentralized applications powered by smart contracts.
+> is everything you need to get started building decentralized applications powered by smart contracts

 ---

-## get started
+## quickstart

 ```bash